Nicolas Bouliane

 To make things worse, there are many catch 22 situations.
 Circular dependencies that only immigrants find themselves in.

-For example, you need a residence permit to get a job,
+For example, they need a residence permit to get a job,

-Or you need to pay the deposit to get an apartment,
+Or they need to pay the deposit to get an apartment,

 All About Berlin nightmare graph